dimas/json-stream-processor/README.md

 You probably are not concerned with performance too much if you are processing your JSON with Ruby but anyways, lets have some numbers.

-First of all, choice os the parser
+First of all, choice of the parser

-My `test.json` is about 200Mb in size and has an array with about 2M entries.
+My `test.json` is about 200Mb in size and has an array with around 2M entries.

 ```ruby
 require 'json/stream'